ammarahm-ed/react-native-mmkv-storage/docs/loaderclass.md

 ## initialize

 Initialize the MMKV Instance with the selected properties.
+On promise resolve it will return an MMKV Instance that you can use.

 ```js
 import MMKVStorage from "react-native-mmkv-storage";